Meade Minnigerode

 Along with George S. Pomeroy, Minnigerode wrote the lyrics of The Whiffenpoof Song.
-Grandson of Mary Carter of North Carolina and Rev. Charles (Karl) Minnigerode, born in Germany, noted classics scholar and Rector of St. Paul's Cathedral of Richmond, VA during the Civil War.
+Grandson of Mary Carter of North Carolina and the Rev. Charles (Karl) Minnigerode, born in Germany, noted classics scholar and Rector of St. Paul's Episcplal Church of Richmond, Virginia, during the American Civil War.
 St. Paul's was known as the Cathedral of the Confederacy.
-Rev. Minnigerode was conducting the Sunday service during which Jefferson Davis received notice of Lee's evacuation of the Petersburg defenses.
+Minnigerode was conducting the Sunday service during which Jefferson Davis received notice of General Robert E. Lee's evacuation of the Petersburg defenses.